quist00/carpentries.org/pages/rfq-web-development.md

 - Cost-Benefit Evaluation
 - A minimum of $1M General/Professional Liability Insurance coverage

 ## Timeline
-- RFQ Published: 7 August 2023
-- Submissions Due: 1 September 2023
-- Organisations Selected & Contacted for Interview: 11 September 2023
-- Final Organisation Selected & Contacted: 6 October 2023
-- Project Kick-off Target Date: 1 November 2023
+- Project Kick-off Target Date: To be determined with contractor
-- Project Completion Target Date: 31 December 2023
+- Project Completion Target Date: To be determined with contractor

+## Budget
+- $10,000 - $25,000 USD

 ## Submission Instructions
-All submissions must be received by 1 September 2023 at midnight anywhere on earth.

 Submit your organisation for consideration by emailing the following to [team@carpentries.org](mailto:team@carpentries.org):
 - Overview of your organisation’s experience and approach
 - Drafted statement of work (including deliverables and a proposed timeline from kickoff to completion)
 - Share portfolio of 2-3 static site projects
 - Itemized price quotation (including currency)

+_Deadline: Submissions will be accepted until a contractor has been selected._

 ## Questions
 Please send any questions concerning the RFQ to [team@carpentries.org](mailto:team@carpentries.org)